Some visit links earn us a commission.

 Quick verdict

-Embla is the better pick for most patients on overall scoring.
+That said, Embla wins on specific dimensions.
 Embla is the closest thing the US market has to a Noom-meets-Calibrate hybrid that actually leans into the medication.
 Heavy behavioral coaching, branded-first prescribing, structured 12-month curriculum.
 Best for buyers who want the program to do half the work.

 Side-by-side